-TRTA has a state legislative committee with representatives from each of the association's 20 districts, as well as a legislative chairman, for a total of 21 committee members.
+TRTA has a state legislative committee with representatives from each of the association's 20 districts, as well as a legislative chair, for a total of 21 committee members.
 These volunteers serve as a leading source of grassroots lobbying for the organization during legislative sessions and in the interim.

-Who to contact at TRIA
+Who to contact at TRTA

-During legislative session, TRTA's Legislative Team consists of Legislative Committee Chairman Bill Barnes, TRTA Executive Director Tim Lee, TRTA President Nancy Byler, Director of Communications Cindee Sharp and Administrative Coordinator Brock Gregg In addition, former Executive Director of TRS, Ronnie Jung, works as TRTA's Retirement Consultant.
+During legislative session, TRTA's Legislative Team consists of Legislative Committee Chair Bill Barnes, TRTA Executive Director Tim Lee, TRTA President Patricia R. Macias, Associate Director Brock Gregg, and Associate Director Cindee Sharp.
+In addition, former Executive Director of TRS, Ronnie Jung, works as TRTA's Retirement Consultant.
+Former State Representative the Honorable Vicki Truitt also works as a lobbyist for TRTA.
+During her tenure with the Legislature, she chaired the State Pensions and Investments Committee.